 Under CCPA consumers have the right to opt out and stop businesses from selling their personal information.
 All organizations complying with CCPA need to follow clearly defined policies to be able to facilitate consumers with their right to opt-out of the sale of their personal information.

-CCPA also requires all businesses to have either a link or a button stating “Do Not Sell My Personal Information” as a mandatory requirement.
+CCPA compliance also requires all businesses to have either a link or a button stating “Do Not Sell My Personal Information” as a mandatory requirement.

 To Conclude

 There are multiple circumstances where using an opt-in method is more appropriate as compared to using an opt-out method and vice versa.
-However, it is important to remember that since privacy laws aren’t the same everywhere, it is always a best practice to adhere to the strictest legislation to the extent possible.
+However, it is important to remember that since data privacy laws aren’t the same everywhere, it is always a best practice to adhere to the strictest legislation to the extent possible.

-From a business perspective, it is safer approach to employ both opt-in and opt-out options in situations as needed to ensure customers’ privacy needs and fulfillment of the law.
+From a business perspective, it is safer to employ both opt-in and opt-out options in situations as needed to ensure customers’ privacy needs and fulfillment of the law.

 The need is to understand that it is not simply about complying with the law but about respecting your users by providing them more autonomy and control over the privacy of their personal information.